ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Given a challenge/response pair, the server verifies the client's control of the domain by verifying that the resource was provisioned as expected.

-1. Construct a URI by populating the URI template {{!RFC6570}}
+1. Construct a URL by populating the URL template {{!RFC6570}}
    "http://{domain}/.well-known/acme-challenge/{token}", where:
   * the domain field is set to the domain name being verified; and
   * the token field is set to the token in the challenge.
-2. Verify that the resulting URI is well-formed.
+2. Verify that the resulting URL is well-formed.
-3. Dereference the URI using an HTTP GET request.
+3. Dereference the URL using an HTTP GET request.
 This request MUST be sent to TCP port 80 on the HTTP server.
 4. Verify that the body of the response is well-formed key authorization.
 The server SHOULD ignore whitespace characters at the end of the body.
 5. Verify that key authorization provided by the HTTP server matches the token for this challenge and the client's account key.

-The server SHOULD follow redirects when dereferencing the URI.
+The server SHOULD follow redirects when dereferencing the URL.

 If all of the above verifications succeed, then the validation is successful.
 If the request fails, or the body does not pass these checks, then it has